SDM-TIB/SDM-RDFizer/README.md

 [2.
 Journal paper under the review](https://arxiv.org/pdf/2201.09694.pdf)

 # Authors
 The SDM-RDFizer has been developed by members of the Scientific Data Management Group at TIB, as an ongoing research effort.
 The development is coordinated and supervised by Maria-Esther Vidal (maria.vidal@tib.eu).
 We strongly encourage you to please report any issues you have with the SDM-RDFizer.
-You can do that over our contact email or creating a new issue here on Github.
+You can do that over our contact email or creating a new issue here on GitHub.
 The SDM-RDFizer has been implemented by Enrique Iglesias (current version, iglesias@l3s.de) and Guillermo Betancourt (version 0.1, guillermojbetancourt@gmail.com) under the supervision of Samaneh Jozashoori (samaneh.jozashoori@tib.eu), David Chaves-Fraga (dchaves@fi.upm.es), and Kemele Endris (kemele.endris@tib.eu)